Agustín Castillo: Second return to FAS

 In September 2014, Castillo signed as coach of FAS, replacing Efraín Burgos.
 Castillo led them to the Apertura 2015 final, but they were defeated by Alianza (0–1 defeat).
 In December 2015, Castillo was replaced by Carlos "Ché" Martínez.

 Sonsonate

 In May 2016, Castillo signed as new coach of Sonsonate for the Apertura 2016, replacing Ennio Mendoza and Mario Elias Guevara.
 Castillo led them to the semi-finals of that tournament, but they were defeated by Alianza 0–4 on aggregate.

 He left the club in February 2017.

 Return to Suchitepéquez

 In December 2017, Castillo signed again as coach of Suchitepéquez.

 Isidro Metapán

 In March 2018, Castillo signed as new coach of Isidro Metapán, replacing Edwin Portillo.
 In December 2018, Isidro Metapán reached the quarter-finals of the Apertura 2018, but they were defeated by FAS 0–2 on aggregate.
 On 12 December 2018, Castillo left the club.

+Platense

+On 9 June, 2025 Castillo was announced as new head coach of Platense.
+He helped steer the club away from relegation and finished in eighth position, losing to eventual champion LA Firpo 6-2 on aggregate. the enxt season he would help the club stay in the first division, and finished in ninth position just missing out on finals.

+On 27th of April, 2026 Castillo was given a six month suspension following aggression against referee Raúl Fermín Morales during a Copa presidente match against Fuerte San Francisco.